Brent-56/Election-Analysis-/README.md

 ### Election - Audit Results

 * There were a total of 369,711 votes casted in this election.
-  - We found the total number of votes through this piece of code
+  - I found the total number of votes through this piece of code

  - election_results = (
         f"\nElection Results\n"